isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Art Movements.md

             <img style="width:150px" src="/images/arts/visualarts/art-movements/PerformanceArt.jpg">
         </td>
         <td>
             Goldberg, RoseLee. <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=14220519">Performance art: From Futurism to the present </a>(third edition).
-London; New York: Thames & Hudson, 2011.
+London; New York: Thames &amp; Hudson, 2011.
 (Call no.: RART 700.904 GOL)
 <br> <br>
 This book highlights some of the early forms of performance art and discusses the development of this art form from the early 20th century till 2010.
         </td>